Fluorescence in the life sciences: Reactive dyes

-or non-specificately (glutaraldehyde) or non-covalently (e.g. via hydrophobicity, etc.).
+or non-specifically (glutaraldehyde) or non-covalently (e.g. via hydrophobicity, etc.).

 These fluorophores are either small molecules, protein or quantum dots.

 Organic fluorophores fluoresce thanks to delocalized electrons which can jump a band and stabilize the energy absorbed, hence most fluorophores are conjugated systems.
 Several families exist and their excitations range from the infrared to the ultraviolet.

 Lanthanides (chelated) are uniquely fluorescent metals, which emit thanks to transitions involving 4f orbits, which are forbidden, hence they have very low absorption coefficients and slow emissions, requiring excitation through fluorescent organic chelators (e.g. dipicolinate-based Terbium (III) chelators).

 A third class of small molecule fluorophore is that of the transition metal-ligand complexes, which display molecular fluorescence from a metal-to-ligand charge transfer state which is partially forbidden, these are generally complexes of Ruthenium, Rhenium or Osmium.

 Quantum dots

 Quantum dots are fluorescent semiconductor nanoparticles that typically brighter than conventional stains.
 They are generally more expensive, toxic, do not permeate cell membranes, and cannot be manufactured by the cell.